 We are building brand new luxury housing at Bethlehem Shores.
 When completed, we plan to offer 150 houses and 60 apartments, all architecturally designed to capture loads of natural light and the warmth of the Bay of Plenty sunshine.
 Residents can choose from a number of lifestyle options – waterfront locations, harbour views, and extras such as home offices and media rooms.
-Bethlehem Shores offers both independent living and security for the future – residents have priority transfer to our sister care facilities as needs require, and there are plans to build a 120-bed rest home, hospital and dementia care facility, as well as 60 serviced apartments, just down the road.
+Bethlehem Shores offers both independent living and security for the future – residents have priority transfer to our sister care facilities as needs require, and there are plans to build rest home, hospital, dementia care facilities and serviced apartments for completion in 2020.

 Bethlehem Shores will offer residents first-class facilities.
-Central to village life will be the clubhouse, where it is planned to have spacious lounge areas and a well-stocked library, movie theatre and restaurant.
+Central to village life is the clubhouse, with spacious lounge areas and a well-stocked library, movie theatre and restaurant.
 A health spa is planned to house a heated lap pool and fully equipped gym, as well as a beauty salon for massage, beauty therapies, hair treatments and manicures.
 There will also be a calendar of social activities to enjoy, from Tai Chi and chorus singing to line dancing.

 Enjoy fine retirement living in a Sanderson Group village.
 For more information on Bethlehem Shores, please make an enquiry.

 - Independent Living

 - Lawn & garden maintenance

 - Front gates locked at night